agile-athletes/ai-playground/src/n8nprototype/backend/workflows/SelectWorkflowExperiment/select-workflow-prompt.md

 }
 ```

-reasoning Array Element:
+Second element (one of the following):

-If the USER_QUESTION indicates the user has begun to formulate the issue (e.g., it includes specific details like "Our business of online translation services is under pressure of AI-Chat Apps."), then add an element to the reasoning array in the following format:
+If the USER_QUESTION indicates the user has begun to formulate the issue (e.g., it includes specific details like
+"Our business of online translation services is under pressure of AI-Chat Apps."),
+then add an element to the reasoning array in the following format:
 ```json
 {
   "id": 1,